gbip/drs_0x01_driver/README.md

  # [Documentation](https://docs.rs/drs-0x01/0.1.6/drs_0x01/)

- This crate provides basic functionnality to communicate with Herkulex DRS (both 0101 and 0201) servomotors.
+ This crate provides basic functionalities to communicate with Herkulex DRS (both 0101 and 0201) servomotors.
  It is heavily based on the documentation published by Dongbu Robot which is available [`here`](http://www.sgbotic.com/products/datasheets/robotics/herkulexeng.pdf).